leomeinel-bak/vitalcraft/README.md

 ### Description

-VitalFly is a Plugin that gives players the ability to fly.
+VitalCraft is a Plugin that gives players the ability to open a crafting interface.

-This plugin is perfect for any server wanting their players to fly in survival.
+This plugin is perfect for any server wanting their players to craft on the go.

 ### Features